stridecolossus/JOVE/docs/blog/part-2-triangle/instance.md

 }
 ```

-Finally we create and attach the handler:
+Finally we create and attach a handler in the demo:

 ```java
 final var handler = new MessageHandler.Builder()